lsst-dm/dmtn-011/index.rst

 The framework for running these tests can be found in the repository https://github.com/lsst-dm/galaxy_shear_experiments.
 The README in this repository contains instructions for running this code.

-The Python scripts were used to automate the production of simulation images, running the shape measurement algorithm, and analysis for shear bias.
-The scripts can be used in single process mode, in a parallel processing mode on multiple core machines, or with a batch system such as the SLAC Batch Farm.
+Python scripts were used to automate the production of simulation images, the running of the measurement algorithm, and the analysis of the measured shear.
+The scripts allow single process mode, a parallel process mode on multiple core machines, and batch processing with a system such as the SLAC Batch Farm.

 Test configurations and the PSF libraries actually used are not currently part of this repository, but will be added in the future.
 Scripts for parallel processing at SLAC will also be added as they are completed.